 We generally use the cost-to-cost measure of progress for all of our long-term contracts unless we believe another method more clearly measures progress towards completion of the contract.
 Under the cost-to-cost measure of progress, the extent of progress towards completion is measured based on the ratio of costs incurred-to-date to the total estimated costs at completion of the contract.
 Revenues, including estimated earned fees or profits, are recorded as costs are incurred.
 Incentive and award fees are generally awarded at the discretion of the customer, achievement of certain program milestones or achievement of certain cost targets.
-Incentive and award fees are generally awarded at the discretion of the customer or upon achievement of certain program milestones or cost targets.
 Incentive and award fees, as well as penalties related to contract performance, are considered in estimating profit rates.
 Estimates of award fees are based on actual awards and anticipated performance which may include the performance of subcontractor or partners depending upon the individual contract requirements.
-Incentive provisions that increase or decrease earnings based solely on a single significant event are generally not recognized until the event occurs.
-Such incentives and penalties are recorded when there is sufficient information for us to assess anticipated performance.
+Incentive and penalties are recorded when there is sufficient information for us to assess anticipated performance.
 Our claims on contracts are recorded only if it is probable the claim will result in additional contract revenue and the amounts can be reliably estimated.